 Ambiguous loss can also affect the person with the injury, especially when they have accepted or adapted to their new way of life.

+Unresolved ambiguous grief leads to emotional problems and makes it difficult to move forward with recovery.
 Resolving the feelings associated with ambiguous loss is an important step that allows both you and your loved ones to finally move forward.